 A Buyer's Guide to Sugar Substitutes

-Not only are these sweet nothings cropping up in more and more foods-there are also more sugar substitute options, -period.
+Not only are these sweet nothings cropping up in more and more foods, there are also more sugar substitute options, period.
 With today's consumers clamoring for "clean" ingredients lists, food-and-drink makers are increasingly turning to "natural" plant-based sweeteners.
 Trending now are products using stevia leaf extract and monk fruit extract (from an Asian melon), as well as erythritol, a sugar alcohol found in certain fruits.
 Other next-generation sweeteners that are artificial, like advantame and neotame, have also recently come on board.

-Many of these sugar substitutes-both new and old-have spurred a lot of concerns and confusion: Are alternative sweeteners needed weapons against the ills caused by our overly sweetened lifestyles?
+Many of these sugar substitutes—both new and old—have spurred a lot of concerns and confusion: Are alternative sweeteners needed weapons against the ills caused by our overly sweetened lifestyles?
 Or are they the toxic, junk-food additives their detractors believe them to be?
 Here's our take on your biggest sugar substitute questions, based on the latest research.
-Jump to our Guide to Sugar Substitutes.

 Must Watch: Is Diet Soda Bad for You?